Key factors affecting the marketplace

-- The demand for housing in our place of operation significantly outstrips supply and has resulted in house price inflation, although we are seeing signs that this is slowing.
+The demand for housing in our place of operation significantly outstrips supply and has resulted in house price inflation, although this has now slowed.

 Key differentiators of Inland Homes